 The expected clinical outcomes must relate to the identified goals in the beneficiary's treatment plan.
-The outcomes must reflect changes in symptoms and behaviors that, when met, promote increased functioning such that beneficiary may no longer meet medical necessity criteria for further treatment.
+The outcomes must reflect changes in symptoms and behaviors that, when met, promote increased functioning such that beneficiary may no longer meets medical necessity criteria for further treatment.
 Examples of expected clinical outcomes for this service are the following:

 - a.
-Reduced symptomatology or abstinence, or decreased use of alcohol and other drugs;

-- b.
-Employment or education (getting and keeping a job);

-- c.
-Crime (decreased criminality);

-- d.
-Stability in housing; and
+Reduced symptomatology or abstinence, or decreased use of alcohol and other drugs; - b.
+Vocational or educational gains Employment or education (getting and keeping a iob); - c.
+Crime (dDecreased engagement with the eriminality justice system); - d.
+Stability in housing; and - e.

-- e.
 Increased social supports.

-If a review of the need for ongoing treatment determines that continued treatment is medically necessary, documentation of continued stay must provide the following: a. documentation of the need for ongoing treatment;
+If a review of the need for ongoing treatment determines that continued treatment is medically necessary, documentation of continued stay must provide the following:

-- b. documentation of progress made; or - c. documentation of efforts to address lack of progress.
+- a. documentation of the need for ongoing treatment; and - b. documentation of progress made; or documentation of efforts to address lack of progress.